rukshanuddin/learn_co_cleaner/README.md

 - using a ruby env file with variables, followed by a call that deletes it is a quick, implicit contract with anyone of any skill level who uses this: they can know after using this tool, no trace of their personal access token will be left behind. the use of environment variables may cast doubt on this fact.

 Why not just a real script with curls to the github api endpoints?
-- Ruby is a tool Flatiron grads are familiar with.
+- Ruby is a tool Flatiron grads are familiar with, so they can quickly audit this tool to make sure it's safe to use.
 Also using high-quality API wrappers is nice.

 ### license